 This way may work just as well and get people curious enough to head in and ask you about it.

-You could also use a prop; an enlarged photo of a cold glass of water or an oversized fan will give them a bit of a hint.
+You could also use a prop.
+An enlarged photo of a cold glass of water or an oversized fan will give them a hint.

-- If you have access to electricity, you could simply set up a couple fans in your tent.
+- If you have access to electricity, you could simply set up a couple of fans in your tent.
 Be sure they won’t be blowing your products over.
-There are even some that are designed for tents that you can hang above you so they don’t take up any display space.
+There are even some that are designed for tents that hang above you so they don’t take up any display space.
 Check out these ones: http://thetentairconditioner.com/top-3-tent-fans/

 STEP INSIDE & ENJOY MY AIR CONDITIONED TENT WHILE YOU SHOP!

-When people are uncomfortable, they automatically look for ways to become more comfortable and notice any items that will help them do that.
+When people are uncomfortable, they automatically look for ways to become more comfortable and notice any items that will help them do so.

 It’s like when you’re watching TV and you’re thirsty.
-The story line has nothing to do with what the actors are drinking but you can’t help but focus on the drink they have in their hand.
-Or when you’re so incredibly tired that every flat surface turns into a bed in your mind.
+The storyline has nothing to do with what the actors are drinking but you can’t help but focus on the drink they have in their hand.
+Or when you’re so incredibly tired that every flat surface looks like a good place to lay down.

-If it’s a hot day and people have been out walking around, they’re likely a little thirsty and a little hot.
-A jug full of cold water with beads of condensation dripping down because the temperature of what’s inside is so much colder than the temperature outside, is bound to grab their attention.
+If it’s a hot day and people have been out walking around the market, they’re likely a little thirsty and hot.
+A jug full of ice-cold water with beads of condensation dripping down is bound to grab their attention.

-How many vendors have thought about their shopper’s comfort?
-Most are so focused on making that sale that they lose sight of the small details that can help.
+How many market vendors have thought about their shopper’s comfort?
+Most are so focused on making that sale that they lose sight of small details.